Type 1 - The Reformer - The High Priestess - Dimensional Tarot - Enneagram and Tarot

 Type 3 - The Achiever - The Fool Tarot Card - Dimensional Tarot - Enneagram and Tarot

-Type 7 - Enthusiast - The Fool Tarot Card - Dimensional Tarot - Enneagram and Tarot
+Type 1 - The Reformer - The Fool Card - Dimensional Tarot - Enneagram and Tarot